k3ssen/SymfonyVuetified/README.md

 3. run `composer install --ignore-platform-reqs`
    --ignore-platform-reqs is needed for php8.0 at the moment of writing.
-   You can omit it for php7.4 (and probably 8.0 as well in the near future).
 7. Add the following line at the top of your webpack.config.js file:
 ```js
 const VuetifyLoaderPlugin = require('vuetify-loader/lib/plugin');